- Licensing and Education

 - Public Information

-The schedule of currently offered, live, USPAP update courses can be found here.
+The schedule of currently offered, live, USPAP update courses can be found on the Course Announcements tab.

 Dodd-Frank Financial Reform Bill (HR-4173)

 The Joint Final Rule for Minimum Requirements for Appraisal Management Companies pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act has been adopted.

 |Eric Schoen||Administrative Officerfirstname.lastname@example.org|

 Oklahoma Real Estate Appraiser Board

 Click for DIRECTIONS to our office.